OpenPeerPower/OpenPeerPower.github.io/_integrations/stream.markdown

     duration: 30
 {% endhighlight %}

-## Streaming in Lovelace

-As of Open Peer Power version 0.92 you can now live-stream a camera feed directly in lovelace.
-To do this add either [picture-entity](/lovelace/picture-entity/), [picture-glance](/lovelace/picture-glance/) or [picture-elements](/lovelace/picture-elements/), set `camera_image` to a stream-ready camera entity and set `camera_view` to `live` in one of your Lovelace views.

 ## Troubleshooting

 Some users on manual installs may see the following error in their logs after restarting: